maxisam/ngx-clipboard/README.md

 If you need to use it on 2.0.0, please use version 7.x.x.

-The code are pretty much the same, in 8.0.0 it uses InjectionToken which requires angular4.
+The code are pretty much the same, in 8.0.0 it uses InjectionToken which requires angular4 and above.

 ## Install